 - Clients will be asked to wash their hands thoroughly using the downstairs bathroom on arrival.
 Sanitising hand wash, paper towels, and hand sanitiser are provided.
 You will also be asked to spray the bathroom sink and taps with an appropriate anti-bacterial spray after each use.
 On departure you will be asked to use hand sanitizer at the front door prior to exit.

 - Each of our therapy rooms have been set up with two meter spacing between the client and practitioner chairs to maintain social distancing during conversation/talking therapy sessions.
 This is indicated by tape on the floor.

-- There is now also a 30-minute buffer between clients to allow for cleaning and room preparation, enabling a period of ventilation and to help prevent overlap between clients.
+- There is now also a minimum of a 15-minute buffer between clients to allow for cleaning and room preparation, enabling a period of ventilation and to help prevent overlap between clients.

 - All contact surfaces and common areas to include seating, surfaces, handrails, door handles, any equipment used and bathroom furnishings are regularly and thoroughly cleaned with an appropriate anti-bacterial spray cleaner.

 - All of our practitioners wash their hands thoroughly on arrival, after cleaning between clients and on their departure.

 - Centre staff will be completing daily checks and cleaning whilst the Centre is in use to ensure hygiene standards are maintained.

 - As per NHS guidance please avoid touching your face and cover your mouth and nose with a tissue or your sleeve (not your hands) when you cough or sneeze, put used tissues in the bin immediately and wash your hands afterwards.